x3419/SharperSearch/README.md

         Optional:
             pattern      - Type of files to search for, e.g. "*.txt" (Optional) searchterm    - Term to search for within files.
+(Optional)

+            ###Below are the arguments that I have added to the original SharpSearch:
-(Optional) -V            - Verbose: Print lines contraining matches (Optional) year          - Filter by lastwritetime year e.g. year:2019 (Optional)
+            -V            - Verbose: Print lines contraining matches (Optional) year          - Filter by lastwritetime year e.g. year:2019 (Optional)